Investor Relations

 However, supply chain disruptions caused by unexpected demand increases, delays, malfunctions, or unforeseen external events may impair the Group’s ability to maintain stable delivery.
 Furthermore, if rising labor or material costs cannot be passed on through pricing adjustments, the Group’s business performance and financial condition may be adversely affected.

-These valuations based on accounting estimates.
+These valuations are based on accounting estimates.
 If the value of these declines or their future cash flows falls short of expectations, impairment losses may need to be recognized, which could adversely affect the Group’s business performance and financial condition.

 The Group pursues domestic and international M&A to support its growth strategy and enhance corporate value.